ottogroup/clash/Readme.md

     raise ValueError(f"The command failed with status code {result['status']}")
 ```

+By default, Clash runs VMs with the [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts).
 One can also use Clash in the [Cloud Composer](https://cloud.google.com/composer/).
 To deploy the operators, run

 ```Bash
 COMPOSER_ENVIRONMENT="mycomposer-env" \